TheScruffyKat/Infinite-CCU-VR-Base/README.md

 Make sure this option on the EOS Transport (NetworkManager GameObject) is set to Force Relays else IP's may be leaked (including yours)

 Not importing mirror properly?
 Please do NOT use the latest version from the asset store as it wont work.
-Instead get it from here as a .unitypackage and import it into your project.
+Instead get the .unitypackage from assets/packages and import it into your project.

 > ⚠️ Just in case, I am not responsible for IP leaks, TOS breaking or other stuff similair, as you need to read the EOS TOS first!
 >